Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Introduction

-First, we develop a graph representation of complex power systems with ac and dc networks and present a tractable reduced-order linearized models of converters, machines, and power sources that, in abstraction, model devices ranging from machines with turbine governor system to synchronous condensers, solar PV systems, and HVDC converters.
-Based on this model, we propose a novel unified power-balancing dual-port GFM controller that simultaneously forms the converter ac and dc voltage while ensuring power balancing between the ac and dc terminals.
-Conceptually, the dual-port GFM controller unifies standard GFM and GFL functions and can be used independently of the power source or network configuration.
+This \emph{universal control} (i) can be applied to all aforementioned technologies, (ii) significantly reduces the complexity of the overall system dynamics, and (iii) enables analytical stability conditions for power systems containing a wide range of legacy technologies (e.g., synchronous machines and synchronous condensers) and emerging technologies (e.g., PV, wind power, and HVDC).

-Our main contribution are stability conditions for ac frequency / dc voltage stability of complex hybrid ac/dc power systems that account for devices (e.g., synchronous condensers, HVDC converters, renewables operating approximately at MPPT) that are not directly connected to a stabilizing power source and only require knowledge of the system topology.
-In contrast, standard results require a constant or well controlled converter dc voltage and do not extend to systems with machines without turbine governor systems (e.g., synchronous condensers).
-We also illustrate that, in this case, in contrast to more restricted settings, stability conditions that are independent of the (connected) network topology can no longer be obtained.
-Finally, a high-fidelity simulation of a detailed case study is used to illustrate and validate the results.
+First, in Sec.~\ref{sec:power.system.model}, we develop a graph representation of complex power systems with ac and dc networks and present a tractable reduced-order linearized models of converters, machines, and power sources that, in abstraction, model devices ranging from machines with turbine governor system to synchronous condensers, solar PV systems, and HVDC converters.
+Based on this model, we propose a novel unified power-balancing dual-port GFM controller that simultaneously imposes the converter ac voltage and controls its dc voltage while ensuring power balancing between the ac and dc terminals.
+We also illustrate that, in this general setup, stability conditions that are independent of the network topology can no longer be obtained.

-The remainder of this section recalls some basic notation.
-Sec.~\ref{sec:power.system.model} introduces our graph-theoretical model of hybrid dc/ac power networks, presents the device models, and introduces the dual-port GFM converter control.
-The main theoretical contribution is given in Sec.~\ref{sec:stability}.
-Sec.~\ref{sec:test.case.study} uses a detailed case study to illustrate and validate the theoretical results, and Sec.~\ref{sec:conclusion} concludes the paper.
+Next, in Sec.~\ref{sec:stability}, we develop our main theoretical contribution and provide conditions for ac frequency / dc voltage stability of hybrid ac/dc power systems that account for devices (e.g., synchronous condensers, HVDC converters, renewables operating approximately at MPPT) that are not directly connected to a stabilizing power source (e.g., turbine-governor system or dc power source providing dc voltage control) and only require partial knowledge of the system topology.
+Finally, in Sec.~\ref{sec:test.case.study} electromagnetic transient (EMT) simulations of a detailed case study are used to illustrate and validate the results, and Sec.~\ref{sec:conclusion} concludes the paper.